CliffShoyinka/CliffShoyinka/README.md

 - 📫 How to reach me **bellekmehmethan@gmail.com**

-  Following university education, extensive experience in the IT sector was gained.
+  Extensive experience in the IT sector was gained.
 As a backend role, key technologies like Java, Lambda, Spring Boot, and others are proficiently used.
 Beyond technical expertise, there's notable adaptability and a talent for motivating teams.
 Recognized as a positive influence, challenges are consistently overcome, ensuring high team morale.
 Immersed in the tech landscape, there's a dedication to continuous learning.
 Growth and evolution are evident with every project undertaken.

 ## 🌐 Socials:
 <p align="left">